BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 Just download the `SARS_CoV_2` database for VEP (variant effect predictor) and unpack it in the `databases/vep_db/` directory.

-### Sigmut database

-Necessary files are provided in `databases/sigmut_db/` for the current main Variants of Concern.
-Users can add files with new variants if/when necessary.

 # Quick Start